How to Overcome Limiting Beliefs

 These are just some of the biggies, but there are countless more.
 Any inner talk that is telling you why you can’t do something is a limiting belief or ANT.
 Not ALL negative thoughts are wrong.
 Some of them keep us safe.
 The key is to understand which ones are working for you and which ones are not.

 The good news is, that once you understand your damaging thoughts or limiting beliefs, you don’t have to let them rule your life anymore!
 You have a choice to either live on auto-pilot or make a conscious decision to live purposefully.
 The question is, do you have a sincere desire and willingness to look inside to improve yourself?

-1. Awareness is the steppingstone to change.
+The steppingstone to change and the key to learning how to overcome limiting beliefs.
 You can’t change anything until you know what it is right?
 To become aware of what thoughts are running in the background, we need to slow down and listen to the “thoughts behind the thoughts.”

 Some great ways to do this are meditation, journaling, or body awareness.